 How do I check in to my hotel?

 Where possible we’d encourage you to check in online – many hotels will have apps to allow you to do this and to also book restaurants.
 Take a look at your hotel’s own website to check if they have an app.
-So that our hotels have enough time to deep-clean all rooms between guests, in some destinations the check-in time will be at the slightly later time of 4pm.
-And, on the last day of your holiday, your check-out time will be 11am.
+So that hotels have enough time to deep-clean all rooms between guests, in some hotels and destinations the check-in time could be at a slightly later time.

 Will I have my temperature checked before I enter the hotel?